rartino/guide/Arriving/international.rst

 Insurance
 ---------
 At the time of writing, LiU has a group insurance that covers employees to/from work and during your time at work (accident, liability, illness etc.) [TODO: Does this apply also to those scholarships?]
+However, if you will stay some time in Sweden before you begin employment, you are recommended to arrange for some insurance until that time.

 The insurance company `Länsförsäkringar <http://www.lansforsakringar.se/ostgota/om-oss/kontakta-oss/>`_ has an office in Linkoping.
 You are recommended to take out at least a house and contents insurance to cover personal belongings, this may even be required by your landlord.